junaidalam2/basecamp_part2_django/README.md

 ## Usage

-1. Access the application at `http://127.0.0.1:8000`.
+1. Access the application at `https://basecamp-part2-django.onrender.com`.
-2. Log in with your superuser account.
+2. Log in with your account.
+3. To login as an admin, use L: admin@gmail.com; P: password1
 3. Explore project management, message boards, and file upload features.
-4. Enable Google or GitHub login for OAuth capabilities.

 ## Directory Structure